Nicconike/AutomatedGo/README.md

 The tool uses various patterns to detect Go versions, making it flexible for different project setups.

 Missing any file types you expected to see?
-Let me know via [discussions](https://github.com/Nicconike/goautomate/discussions).
+Let me know via [discussions](https://github.com/Nicconike/goautomate/discussions) or [discord server](https://discord.gg/UbetHfu).

 ## Contributing

-Contributions to goautomate are welcome!
-Please feel free to submit a Pull Request.
+Star⭐ and Fork🍴 the Repo to start with your feature request(or bug) and experiment with the project to implement whatever Idea you might have and sent the Pull Request through 🤙

+Please refer [Contributing.md](https://github.com/Nicconike/Steam-Stats/blob/master/.github/CONTRIBUTING.md) to get to know how to contribute to this project.
+And thank you for considering to contribute.

 ## License